 What is green chile powder used for in cooking?

 Hatch green chile powder can be used in stews and chilis, or for tacos and enchiladas recipes.
 Use in dishes where you want to add an authentic, medium-hot chile flavor.

 What can I substitute for green chiles?

-Poblano chile peppers or jalapeños can be used as a substitute for fresh green chiles and jalapeno chile powder can be substituted for green chile powder although it is slightly less spicy and has a more fruity flavor.
+Poblano chile peppers or jalapeños can be used as a substitute for fresh green chiles and jalapeño chile powder can be substituted for green chile powder, although it is slightly less spicy and has a more fruity flavor.

 Is red or green chile hotter?

-Red chiles are simply ripened green chiles.
 The level of heat in either a red or green chile depends on the exact variety of chile.
 The main flavor difference between red and green chiles is that green (less ripe) chiles tend to have a fresher, crisper flavor while red chiles develop more sweetness and smokiness.
+Red chiles are simply ripened green chiles.

 Where are green chiles grown?

 Green chiles are primarily grown in New Mexico, Texas and California.
 The green chiles used in our powder are grown in New Mexico's Hatch Valley, which is also known as the "Green Chile Capitol of the World."
 The Hatch Valley's fertile soil along with its warm days and cool nights makes it the very best climate for growing green chiles.
 "Green chile" may also refer to other types of green chiles like jalapeños, poblanos, and Anaheim.